lolasaf/ft_irc/README.md

 - Forward the packet closer to its goal
 - Until it finally hits the server

-The server unwraps the packet layer by layer, reads your message, and replies.
+The server unwraps the packet layer by layer, reads the message, and replies.

 ---